Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-motif](https://github.com/interkosmos/fortran-motif): collection of ISO C binding interfaces to X/Motif, to create graphical user interfaces for Unix in Fortran 2008, by interkosmos.
 The library includes selected bindings to Xlib, Xt, Xm, and the XmHTML widget to render HTML 3.2 inside a Motif widget (optional).

+[fortran-xlib](https://github.com/interkosmos/fortran-xlib): collection of ISO C binding interfaces to Xlib for Fortran 2003, by interkosmos.
+Currently, only a subset of Xlib is implemented.
+In order to work with XPM files, interfaces to libxpm are included.

 [fplot](https://github.com/jchristopherson/fplot): provides a convenient interface for plotting with Gnuplot, by jchristopherson

 [gtk-fortran](https://github.com/vmagnin/gtk-fortran): cross-platform library to build Graphical User Interfaces (GUI), by vmagnin et al. Gtk-fortran is a partial GTK / Fortran binding 100% written in Fortran, thanks to the ISO_C_BINDING module for interoperability between C and Fortran